The Mirror Crack'd: Development

+Casting

 The casting director, Dyson Lovell, said that since the film was set in the 1950s "it seemed like a good idea to use stars from that era".
 Rock Hudson, Kim Novak, Tony Curtis and Taylor signed to play support roles.
-Taylor took over from Wood.
+Taylor took over from Natalie Wood, who was cast but dropped out.
 Curtis made the film after being fired from the Broadway play I Ought to Be in Pictures.

 It was Taylor's first film in three years.
 She said, "I have said for two years now that I would not go back to films unless it was something that absolutely intrigued me, and something that would not take me away from my husband for too long.
 I have found just that in The Mirror Crack'd and am longing to work with some very dear friends again."

 There had been a series of Miss Marple films in the 1960s starring Margaret Rutherford.
 Hamilton said that Rutherford "was a divine clown but she was no more Miss Marple than... fly to the moon.
 We are doing Miss Christie's Miss Marple, a more serious person, a gossip, a bit of a snob.
 And she doesn't fall off her bicycle into the village duckpond".

 Lansbury said she played the part of Marple "absolutely straight.
 I'm trying to get at the woman Agatha Christie created: an Edwardian maiden lady imbued with great humanity and a mind of tremendous breadth.
 She's very exactly described in the books as tall, pale-complexioned, with twinkling blue eyes and white hair - not a fat galumph of a creature at all.
 I base my performance on that.
 Also on the fact that she has tremendous alertness and curiosity allied to a great appetite for murder."
 She signed a three-picture deal, meaning the intention was to make two more Marples.